 A 2007 study by the Ministry of Women and Child Development revealed that 53% of children are sexually abused in India 1.
-Take a moment to let that statistics sink in.
+Take a moment to let those statistics sink in.
 We are talking about one in every two children.
-Remember that this is a five year old study and in the last five years the number would have only gone disturbingly higher.
+Remember that this is a five-year-old study, and in the last five years, the number would have only gone disturbingly higher.

-Most of us cringe, outrage and become increasingly paranoid with each news report about a child being abused.
-However, the truth unfortunately is that a good many of us are under an illusionary cloud of assurance that “it won’t happen to my kid”.
+Most of us cringe, outrage, and become increasingly paranoid with each news report about a child being abused.
+However, the truth, unfortunately, is that a good many of us are under an illusionary cloud of assurance that “it won’t happen to my kid.”
 Let’s face it – no one really “wants” to prepare for child abuse.
-However, it is extremely important you do so because children may be short of words and expressions to communicate to you about abuse, so it is your duty—as an adult and parent— to look for signs and help them.
+However, you must do so because children may be short of words and expressions to communicate to you about abuse, so it is your duty—as an adult and parent— to look for signs and help them.

 Child Abuse: Understanding The Definition

 - Sexual abuse: This refers to all kinds of sexual activities involving children.
-It might be performed by an adult or another child.
-Sexual activities, by definition, include touching or fondling a child’s genital area, making a child touch someone else’s genital area, verbal and manual seduction, using children for pornography, “flashing”, threatening or forcing a child to perform a sexual act and finally, penetrative sex.
+An adult or another child might perform it.
+Sexual activities, by definition, include touching or fondling a child’s genital area, making a child touch someone else’s genital area, verbal and manual seduction, using children for pornography, “flashing,” threatening or forcing a child to perform a sexual act and finally, penetrative sex.
 Incest – which refers to a blood relative abusing a child sexually – also falls in this category

 - Emotional abuse: Emotional abuse refers to any act by an adult that results in injuring a child’s emotional health.
 Consistently ignoring, belittling, threatening and rejecting a child can impact his/her sense of self-worth and well-being

-- Neglect: This refers to failure to meet a child’s basic demands – like food, shelter, medical care and safety – to an extent that it impacts the child’s physical and emotional health and well-being
+- Neglect: This refers to the failure to meet a child’s basic demands – like food, shelter, medical care, and safety – to the extent that it impacts the child’s physical and emotional health and well-being

 - Substance abuse: This refers to exposing children to alcohol and illegal drugs by either consuming it in front of them or allowing/forcing them to consume it